Support for Unhoused

 New microsites will continue to provide needed shelter, stability and support for vulnerable members of our community and demonstrate the collaborative efforts underway to meet the needs of people experiencing homelessness.

 Efforts to address chronic homelessness continue as the City works with Lane County toward the development of 350 new permanent supportive housing units, a 75-bed low barrier emergency shelter, and the addition of trained outreach teams.

 Neighborhoods, organizations, or businesses interested in hosting or sponsoring a microsite can contact City of Eugene Homeless Services Staff at 541-682-8442.
 Read more about microsites.

 At the onset of the pandemic, we distributed over 70 portable restrooms and about 60 hand washing stations throughout the community to support sanitation and hygiene needs during the Governor’s Stay Home executive order.
 While these were removed in late June after Lane County moved into Phase 2, the City is redistributing sanitation stations, consisting of both a portable restroom and handwashing station, to continue supporting hygiene needs during the ongoing pandemic.
 You can locate the sanitation stations through our online mapping system.

 Mobile Outreach Teams

-We also stood up mobile outreach teams to reach out to people sheltering where they were, monitor community health, provide COVID-19 education and essential hygiene needs, and give appropriate referrals to services.
-In Phase 2, the outreach teams have shifted to linking people to resources and services, as previously envisioned in the Lane County Shelter Feasibility Study.
+During the initial response to the pandemic and in support of the Governor’s Stay Home, Save Lives order, the City stood up mobile outreach teams to reach out to people sheltering where they were, monitor community health, provide COVID-19 education and essential hygiene needs, and give appropriate referrals to services.
+While the teams were disbanded as Lane County shifted to Phase 2 Reopening, we are working on building a longer-term outreach team as previously envisioned in the Lane County Shelter Feasibility Study.

 Response Efforts Accomplished with Critical Community Partnerships